EmmHarris343/DHT-TempAPI/README.md

 A Raspberry PI, DHT 22 Sensor, FLASK Powered Python Script.

-#Configure:
+# Configure:
 Change Pin Settings Depending on Pi version
 Install dependencies, including the DHT Raspberry Pi Driver.
 Change Ports of Flask if needed, or change what IP it listens on.
-Adjust timer, for how often it refreshes.
+Adjust timer, for how often it refreshes / retries.